NotePlan/plugins/README.md

 ## Prerequisite
 The following items are required for NotePlan Plugin Development

-- Node 12.15 or greater
+- Node 12.15 ..
+14.15.5 -- **Do Not Use Expirimental Version of Node (e.g. Node 17.x.x)**
+- npm version 8.x
-- NotePlan 3.0.21 or greater
+- NotePlan 3.4 or greater
-- macOS Catalina 10.15.2 or greater (strongly recommend macOS Big Sur 11.x)
+- macOS Catalina 10.15.2 or greater (strongly recommend macOS Big Sur 11.x or Monterey 12.x)
 - github `gh` is strongly recommended

+_NotePlan Plugin API has been tested using Node.js range, any version outside of this range may lead to unexpected issues_

 ## Plugin Information
 If you have an idea for a plugin, [submit them here](https://feedback.noteplan.co/plugins-scripting) or inquire in the [NotePlan Discord community](https://discord.gg/D4268MT)'s `#plugin-ideas` channel.